KazWolfe/XIVDeck/README.md

 This plugin has two primary components:

-* The [XIVDeck Game Plugin](FFXIVPlugin), which is a Dalamud plugin responsible for interacting with Final Fantasy XIV and hosting a local WebSocket server that allows other systems to communicate with the game.
+* The [XIVDeck Game Plugin](FFXIVPlugin), which is a Dalamud plugin responsible for interacting with Final Fantasy XIV and hosting a local webserver that allows other systems to communicate with the game.
 * The [XIVDeck Stream Deck Plugin](SDPlugin), which is a JavaScript plugin written using the Elgato Stream Deck SDK.
 It exposes a number of actions that will allow the game to deeply interact with the Stream Deck.

-For those hardware other than the Elgato Stream Deck, community-made plugins are available:
+For those using hardware other than the Elgato Stream Deck, community-made plugins are available:

 * [Loupedeck/Razer Stream Controller Plugin](https://github.com/bendobos/LoupeXIVDeck) by bendobos

 Please note that the above plugins are _not_ endorsed and may be missing features or otherwise have problems.
 Please contact the relevant maintainer if there are issues using non-Stream Deck plugins.
+If you are a maintainer of a plugin using my API, please reach out via Discord!

 ## Using the Plugin